Install GitLab Runner on Windows

 fatal: cannot chdir to c:/builds/gitlab/test: Permission denied`

 When this error occurs, ensure the user the Docker engine is running as has full permissions to C:\Program Data\Docker.
-The Docker engine must be able to write to this directory for certain actions, and without the correct permissions it will fail.
+The Docker engine must be able to write to this directory for certain actions, and without the correct permissions it fails.

 Read more about configuring Docker Engine on Windows.